vorpalnet/blade/IAM.md

 `JwtAuthFilter` and `SECURITY.md` §2a's first-party tokens are unaffected and still required: a browser cannot attach an `Authorization` header to a WebSocket handshake, and no amount of OpenID Connect changes that.
-`SECURITY.md` open item 3, distributing one JWT configuration to every admin WAR, is answered differently now: an application that wants the corporate identity provider names `OidcLoginFilter` and gets its settings at deploy time.
+No JWT configuration has to be shared across the admin WARs: an application that wants the corporate identity provider names `OidcLoginFilter` and gets its settings at deploy time.

 ---